whisthq/STUN-server/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Feature Name & Description**
-A clear and consice high-level description of the feature you want to implement and how it would work.
+A clear and concise high-level description of the feature you want to implement and how it would work.

-**Problem Fixed**
+**The Problem It Fixes**
 A clear and concise of the problem(s) this new feature will fix.

 **Feature Implementation**